 Is investing in energy a good idea?
 Here’s a breakdown of how to do so and why energy stocks could be profitable for resource investors.

-Energy surrounds us in our everyday lives.
+Energy surrounds us in our everyday lives, from when we wake up to the time we go to sleep.
 We use it to light and warm our homes, drive to work, communicate and much, much more.

 Different applications require different types of energy.
 For example, oil and gas are often used for heat, while nuclear reactors use uranium to make electricity.
 Renewable energy sources like wind, solar panels and hydropower are also gaining traction as ways to generate electricity.